 Sorry, can you remind me what your name is again, please? – Paolo! – Paolo, right!

 An abrupt and rather rude way of inquiring about someone’s identity is to use the expression Chi sei? which literally means Who are you?
-It is usually reserved for situations where the unknown person is deserving of a reprimand because he or she is acting suspiciously or improperly.
+It is usually reserved for situations in which the person is deserving of a good telling off because he or she is acting suspiciously or improperly.
 For example, you might use it toward a shady individual snooping around your property.

 Ehi tu, chi sei?!
 Non toccare la mia macchina!